alpersonalwebsite/react/Webpack.md

 ```

 All this, just adding the webpack dependency to our project and setting a few options.
 Even when this configuration is probably the most basic one, you can start seeing the power and flexibility of webpack.
-Also, its discretion...
+Also, its "discernment"...
 Everything outside the entry points that´s not indexed as part of the project, will not be part of the output.

 ---

+### JS Module System

+At the beginning of the React´s Introduction, we saw how we could reuse and enhance our code through components and (forgive the redundancy) compose as a whole more complex units.

+This topic is extremely close to the compositional POV: just replace components with modules and you will have a clear inaugural understanding.

+Daily, we write logic (or logic plus UI).
+It´s not strange that, with some recurrence, if we architected our projects in the right way ("standardization") we

 <!-- TODO:
 Module Systems...